jstolarek/dep-typed-wbl-heaps-hs/README.md

 These two invariants give us a data structure that provides O(1) access to element with the highest priority and O(log2 n) insert and merge operations.
 See chapter 3 of Chris Okasaki's "Purely Functional Data Structures" for more discussion.
+Note that my implementation represents priorities using natural numbers where 0 is the highest priority (See `Basics` and `Nat` modules).

 The main purpose of this implementation is to explain how proofs of the two above invariants are constructed in Haskell.
 (The ideas